Helicopter rotor: Hexacopter and multirotor and eVTOLs

 Hexacopter is a popular configuration for unmanned drone helicopters, and ways to manage and improve the control of multirotor drones has been studied.
 The octocopter configuration is used notably in NASA's planned Dragonfly probe, designed to fly in the atmosphere of Saturn's Moon Titan.

 A manned multirotor helicopter that was flying in the 2010s had 18 electrically powered rotors; the single seat aircraft is powered by batteries.

 The first aerobatic manned drone, as this type of electrically powered multi-rotor helicopter is known, had 12 rotors and could carry 1-2 people.

 Manned drones or eVTOL as they are called typically multirotor designs powered by batteries gained increasing popularity and designs in the 2020s.

 The naming of some of the designs has not fully settled, with eVTOL being a popular name, also manned drone, or even flying car being used, or in certain cases Air Taxi.

 As an aircraft, the FAA has worked to refine the regulations surrounding eVTOL designs, which is oriented towards traditional Helicopters and airplanes, but in 2024 finalized airworthiness criteria as it resolves how to classify and certify these types of aircraft in the United States.

 Limitations and hazards

-Examples of hazards faced by Helicopters, includes ones common to aircraft such as bird-strikes, but also a number of others depending on the design of the helicopter and conditions.
-This includes but its not limited to: Dynamic rollover, Ground resonance, Loss of tail-rotor effectiveness, Retreating blade stall, Dynamic stall, Vortex ring state, Servo transparency, Mast bumping, and Tailstrike.
+Examples of hazards faced by Helicopters include ones common to aircraft such as bird-strikes, but also a number of others depending on the design of the helicopter and conditions.
+These include but are not limited to: Dynamic rollover, Ground resonance, Loss of tail-rotor effectiveness, Retreating blade stall, Dynamic stall, Vortex ring state, Servo transparency, Mast bumping, and Tailstrike.

 Because the main rotor is vital to keeping a helicopter in the air, any damage to it can have disastrous consequences.
-Because the tip is usually the farthest extremity helicopters flying in formation have be careful to keep their distance and not touch tips or tail rotors, or with surroundings.
+Because the tip is usually the farthest extremity helicopters flying in formation have to be careful to keep their distance and not touch tips or tail rotors, or with surroundings.